 The Last 30 Years: Batch Processing

 The problem with batch processing is that there’s hardly any transparency throughout the payment process.
-When you send your batch payments through your bank, there’s usually no tracking or acceptance management services available immediately.
-And once a batch is settled, reconciliation is difficult due to payments being packaged into one transaction on your bank statement.
+When you send your batch payments through your bank, there are usually no tracking or acceptance management services available immediately.
+And once a batch is settled, reconciliation is difficult because payments are packaged into one transaction on your bank statement.

 With a lack of tracking capabilities, you often get important information too late, such as notice of a payment lacking confirmation.
 This can lead to seeking out workarounds to make up for those late payments.
 From a security standpoint, there’s a single point of failure, and trying to scale is difficult since reconciliation is time-consuming.
 The cracks of batch processing are showing.
 Fortunately, a generation shift is occurring within payments.

-By developing open banking APIs, banks have built more secure, faster bank rails, enabling businesses to digitally transform their business with new, robust technology.
-Now organizations can leverage both individual transaction and bi-directional processing, which empowers greater transparency and scalability within payments that wasn’t possible before.
+By developing open banking APIs, banks have built more secure, faster bank rails, enabling businesses to transform their business with new, robust technology digitally.
+Now organizations can leverage both individual transactions and bi-directional processing, which empowers greater transparency and scalability within payments that weren’t possible before.

-Not only do these new banking rails upscale existing payment methods like ACH, wires, and book transfers, they enable new payment methods, like Real-time payments (RTP) and Pay-By-Bank.
+These new banking rails upscale existing payment methods like ACH, wires, and book transfers and enables new payment methods, like Real-time payments (RTP) and Pay-By-Bank.
 With RTP, you are able to send payments 24/7 with near-instant settlement, fund availability, and confirmation between your cash management platform and bank.
 Many will even enable you to Pay-By-Bank by linking your bank account to services like PayPal and Venmo.
 This level of speed and automation paired with modern cryptography enables you to gain stronger payment insights and security.